moby/moby/docs/articles/basics.md

 +++
 <![end-metadata]-->

-# "Get started with containers
+# Get started with containers

 This guide assumes you have a working installation of Docker.
 To check your Docker install, run the following command: